codac-team/codac/doc/manual/manual/installation/cpp.rst

 ..
 Check https://community.chocolatey.org/packages/codac.

-Install `Chocolatey package manager <https://chocolatey.org/install>`_, run `choco install -y ibex cmake make qtcreator` in PowerShell and then download and extract *e.g.* ``codac_standalone_x64_mingw13.zip`` (for MinGW 13) from https://github.com/codac-team/codac/releases/latest, launch Qt Creator and choose Open Project, open ``example\CMakelists.txt``, ensure Desktop is selected and click Configure Project (might be hidden behind notifications at the bottom-right), wait 10 s then click on the big bottom-left green Run button, and finally check that the graphical output appears.
+Install `Chocolatey package manager <https://chocolatey.org/install>`_, run `choco install -y cmake make qtcreator` in PowerShell and then download and extract *e.g.* ``codac_standalone_x64_mingw15.zip`` (for MinGW 15) from https://github.com/codac-team/codac/releases/latest, launch Qt Creator and choose Open Project, open ``example\CMakelists.txt``, ensure Desktop is selected and click Configure Project (might be hidden behind notifications at the bottom-right), wait 10 s then click on the big bottom-left green Run button, and finally check that the graphical output appears.

 Note that in order to obtain graphical outputs, you will have to download and run https://github.com/ENSTABretagneRobotics/VIBES/releases/latest/download/VIBes-viewer_x86.exe before running the project.